CodeForPhilly/philly-ward-leaders/README.md

 # Install dependencies in the Docker container
 ~ npm ci

-# In Docker, serve with hot reload at localhost:8080
+# In Docker, serve at localhost:8080
-~ npm start
+~ npm run dev

 # Inital load of the app in your browser is slow, fyi.
 # The dev server has hot reload - you should see any